highlightxyz/generative-art/README.md

 At their core, generative art collections on Highlight are simply packaged web pages that use data inputs to render visual outputs.
 Projects should contain the following:

-- **index.html**: This file renders your tokens.
+- **index.html**: This file displays your tokens (required)
-- **hl-gen.js**: This file gives you access to data from the blockchain, helps you generate deterministic randomness in your tokens, and provides functions to store attributes and capture preview images
+- **hl-gen.js**: This file gives you access to data from the blockchain, helps you generate deterministic randomness in your tokens, and provides functions to store attributes and capture preview images (required)
 - Any libraries required to render your tokens, like p5.js, three.js, tone.js, etc.
 - Any other files required to render your tokens, including images, fonts, video files, etc.

+Note that, in general, you should not reference external libraries or files, as these references may break in the future.
+Any resource your project needs to display properly should be included locally.

 For example, a simple project using p5.js might look like this: